Analysis | Why Hong Kong’s Dull Dollar Has Investors Excited: QuickTake

 Every time the Federal Reserve lifts its benchmark interest rate, the HKMA does indeed raise its base rate -- but with little effect.
 That’s because the base rate is the rate at which the authority offers overnight funds to banks -- hardly relevant when the banking system is brimming with cash.
 The real rate to watch is Hibor: It’s the floating rate on most new mortgages and will be the first indicator of tightening liquidity.
 Another rate that matters is the prime rate, which is often the basis of a cap on mortgages.
 It is set by each of the banks; none of the major lenders has changed its prime rate since 2008.

-The de facto central bank is mandated to buy the local currency at the lower limit of HK$7.85 -- a level it had not breached since the current band was put in place in 2005.
-But the level was finally breached -- at about 4:53 am Hong Kong time on April 12.
-The HKMA said it stands ready to fulfill any requests from banks to support the currency.
-The move to the weak end of the band has been well anticipated and has come without the fireworks associated with speculative attacks on pegged currencies.
-If it needs to, the central bank is seen as having the capacity to comfortably shoot down speculators.
+The current move to the weak end of the band has been well anticipated and has come without the fireworks associated with speculative attacks on pegged currencies.
+With record foreign-exchange reserves, the central bank is seen as having the capacity to comfortably shoot down speculators.

 6. Why might this impact Hong Kong asset prices?